-"I received AFN 8100 (USD 90).
+"I received (USD 90).
 I quickly went to the local grocery shop and bought bread, sugar, oil, flour, tea, and other essential food items in order to prepare a good meal for my children.
 The assistance has provided us some comfort for a few months.
-My youngest child, who is six years old, is suffering with ARI and malnutrition.
+My youngest child, who is six years old, is suffering with ARI' and malnutrition.
 I will go to the doctor for a check-up and will be able to purchase some medicines to make my child healthy again."
-Fatima, community member back in our villages, will need warm clothes and shelters to keep ourselves warm."
+Fatima, community member medical expenses in case my children would fall sick.
+With winter approaching, many families like ours who have left back in our villages, will need warm clothes and shelters to keep ourselves warm."
 Maida Gullah, community member